Big Fight at the Jenkins Saloon: The Big Fight

-On the evening of 20 March 1886, Ed King, his friend John Gottlieb Lang, and two other LS ranch hands, Frank Valley and Fred Chilton, rode into Tascosa to participate in a local dance.
+On the evening of March 20, 1886, Ed King, his friend John Gottlieb Lang, and two other LS ranch hands, Frank Valley and Fred Chilton, rode into Tascosa to participate in a local dance.
 In the early hours of the 21st, the four men left the dance and headed into town, where Ed King was hoping to meet Sally Emory.
 Valley and Chilton entered the Equity Bar while Lang tied up the group's horses.
 Meanwhile, Ed King and Sally met outside the Jenkins Saloon at the corner of Spring and Main Streets.
 There, King was hailed by someone in the shadow of the saloon.
 Stepping up onto the porch, King was shot in the face.
 Lem Woodruff rushed out, jammed the barrel of a Winchester against King's neck, and pulled the trigger.
 King died immediately.
 Sally Emory ran away down Spring Street.

 Seeing his friend shot down, John Lang rushed down Main Street to the Equity Bar.
-Finding his friends there, he demanded extra weapons from the bartender, though the bartender refused.
+Finding his friends there, he demanded extra weapons from the bartender, but the bartender refused.
 Lang, Valley and Chilton rushed out towards the Jenkins Saloon.
 Finding no one in front, they went around the back, just as Lem Woodruff, Louis Bousman, "The Catfish Kid" (John Gough), and brothers "Squirrel-Eye Charley" and "Poker Tom" Emory exited the back of the saloon.
-Emory was an alias - it is now known that Charley and Tom were Charles August Arnim and William Oscar Arnim.
+Emory was an alias—it is now known that Charley and Tom were Charles August Arnim and William Oscar Arnim.
 Gunfire erupted immediately.
 Woodruff and Charley Emory were shot first.
 As Frank Valley ran towards the door of an adobe shack behind the saloon from which gunfire had erupted, he was shot in the head as soon he opened the door to enter.
 At the sound of the gunfire, local restaurant owner Jesse Sheets opened a door and stepped out into the open.
 Chilton, mistaking him for Bousman, shot him in the face, and he fell dead.
 Chilton was then shot in the chest by someone (likely the Catfish Kid) shooting from a woodpile outside the saloon.
 Dying, he handed his gun to Lang.

 John Lang found himself alone and being fired at in a crossfire from the saloon and from gunmen shooting from behind the woodpile.
 He retreated up Spring Street, firing as he went, while bullets tore into the ground and through the air around him.
 His fight ended as he turned a corner and was joined by friends from the Equity Bar.
 The men made their way back to the western part of Main Street.
 Soon afterwards, Sheriff Jim East and his deputy arrived on the scene.
 Lang offered his services as a deputy and the men went back towards the Jenkins Saloon.
 When they got there, the Catfish Kid ran from the woodpile and was shot at.
 He fell, groaning and choking.
 But it was a ruse: as soon as he was left unattended, he ran off, unhurt.